PA Phoenix Preceptors

 - Preceptors can market their practice site as an attractive future place of employment for graduates.
 Many graduates select jobs in hospitals and clinics where they participated in a clinical education experience.

 - Enjoy free Category I and II CME credit.
 Self-log hour-for-hour Category II CME credit for time spent teaching PA students.
-PA preceptors are eligible for up to 20 Category I AAPA CME credits per year.
+PA preceptors are eligible for unlimited Category I AAPA CME credits.

 - Take advantage of opportunities for continuing professional development.
 Preceptors with faculty appointments can access CME programs (online and webinars) and various teaching resources.